blueshrapnel/udacity-robotics/project_five/readme.md

 There is a problem installing dependencies for the Turtlebot packages in ROS Noetic, so I tried to create a docker container with ROS kinetic, and access to an nvidia gpu and Gazebo (9 or 7).
 However none of that worked seemlessly, on the udactiy workspace there were expired signatures and in the docker container I couldn't get the realsense dependency installed.

 ### TurtleBot3
 So instead I am using turtlebot3 and Noetic, ensuring compatibility with `openslam gmapping`.
-See `turtlebot3.Dockerfile` then add the following to the src dir
+Added to the `.bashrc` to source the necessary files for opening terminals.
+See `turtlebot3.Dockerfile`, build with `docker build -t noetic-tbot3 -f turtlebot3.Dockerfile . `, which you can then start with `./home_service_robot.sh -i noetic-tbot3`.
+The following git repositories have been added to the src dir as submodules.

 ```
 cd src
 git clone -b noetic-devel https://github.com/ROBOTIS-GIT/turtlebot3